ralphmcralph/staking-dapp/README.md

 ## 🙋‍♂️ Author & Contributions

-Built as a demonstration project to strengthen smart contract development skills and showcase capabilities to potential employers.
+Built as a demonstration project to strengthen smart contract development skills.

 Open to ideas, suggestions, and PRs 🚀